-In this edition of the ‘CHRO Insights’ as part of the Great Manager Awards, we have Ms Simin Askari, who is the SVP Corporate HR & Business Excellence – DS Group.
-In her conversation with Rahul Mahajan, Country-Lead of Great Manager Awards, she opens up about her life as an HR Leader.
+In this edition of the chro Insights, we have Simin Askari, SVP Corporate HR & Business Excellence - DS Group.
+In his conversation with Mr. Rahul Mahajan, Country Head of Great Manager Awards, he shares with us his key insights about his journey and leadership.

 Rahul: How would you define your leadership style?

 Simin: As a leader I like to follow the formula of minimal supervision to drive phenomenal outcomes.
 I don’t like to micromanage.
 I usually list down my expectations and then give my team independence, as long as the deliverables are given to me and the promises are met.
 I like to be collaborative in terms of decision making, allowing my team members to learn from their mistakes.
 With this empowerment comes responsibility and the team is motivated to put their best foot forward.
 It is important for people to take ownership of their role and this independence to take initiative often results in great outcomes.